afrechtoasta/myPortfolio/manual.md

 Alter the game's mechanics and how the game itself functions.

 ## 3. **EA** -
-EA is a digital interactive entertainment company, who focus on creating games and experiences that provide storytelling and allow their online communities to grow.
+EA is a digital interactive entertainment company, who focuses on creating games and experiences that provide storytelling and allow their online communities to grow.
 Popular games include The Sims™, *Apex Legends™*, *EA SPORTS™ Madden NFL*, etc.

 ## 4. **Steam** -
-Steam is a digital content distribution platform first created in in 2003.
+Steam is a digital content distribution platform first created in 2003.
 It allows creators and publishers to produce content and allows them to interact with consumers.
-Over the years the community has grown into millions of players interacting with each other, sharing thoughts and ideas.
+Over the years, the community has grown into millions of players interacting with each other, sharing thoughts and ideas.

 # Work Cited
 <https://www.britannica.com/topic/The-Sims>